pmackle/EE-Emerge-2020-FourFace/README.md

 # EE-Emerge 2020: Four Face

 FourFace is a capacitive touch, four player interactive game in the vein of the 80's electronic game, "Simon".
 The basic premise of the game is a pattern of lights will emit for each player that they will then have to replicate.
-If they guess incorrectly, they will be eliminated.
-With each round the patterns will become increasingly complex.
+If they guess incorrectly, they are eliminated.
+With each round the patterns become more complex

 ## Table of Contents